What Happens to My Health Insurance When Changing Jobs?

-3. If you or a family member have a chronic condition like diabetes, heart disease or cancer, you could encounter a pre-existing condition exclusion clause in your future policy.
+- If you have a pre-existing condition, such as diabetes, heart disease, or cancer, you may encounter a pre-existing condition clause in your future policy.

 What is HIPAA?